PredictiveEcology/quickPlot/cran-comments.md

 I have run R CMD check on downstream dependencies and all have passed, except as noted below.

 Summary at https://github.com/PredictiveEcology/quickPlot/blob/master/revdep/README.md.

-* `SpaDES.core` produce a warning about a vignette that can't be built.
-That is to due a different dependency (`reproducible`), which is being updated by us in a CRAN submission shortly.

-* `SpaDES` shows a warning about a cross reference to cover::shine that is missing.
-That is unrelated to `quickPlot`.
-We are the maintainers of `SpaDES` and have corrected that missing cross reference, to be submitted soon to CRAN.